Yohanes213/Precision-RAG/README.md

 2. Open your web browser and go to `http://localhost:8501`.

-3. Configure the settings in the sidebar and click "Generate Test Data".
+3. Configure the settings in the sidebar and click "Generate Prompt".

-## Usage

-- **Context File Path**: Path to the context file (e.g., `prompts/10 Academy Cohort B - Weekly Challenge_ Week - 7.pdf`).
-- **Prompt File Path**: Path to the prompt file (e.g., `prompts/data-generation-prompt.txt`).
-- **Number of Test Outputs**: Number of test outputs to generate.

-The generated test data will be displayed on the web interface and saved to `test_dataset/test-data.json`.
+4. Click on 'View Prompts' to view the prompt Ranking.

+5. Click on `View the json file` to view and download the generated validation dataset.

 ## Demo